 Many New England libraries evolved over time from private collections to public institutions.
-Some were founded by philanthropists, while others resulted from a town’s collective action.
+Philanthropists founded some, while collective town actions resulted in others.

-Many New England libraries claim to be the oldest in their state.
+Many New England towns claim to have the oldest libraries in their state.
 In New Hampshire, for example, the Portsmouth Athenaeum was founded as a private library in 1817, 16 years before the Peterborough Town Library.
 But Peterborough, funded by taxpayers from the start, claims to be the oldest tax-supported library.

 We decided to exercise our editorial prerogative and limit our list to the oldest libraries that lend books.
 So Peterborough in, Portsmouth out.